-Description This unit presents the origin, development and features of classical acupuncture and reveals the clinical outcomes based on the latest clinical observation and research.
-This unit will appeal to practitioners seeking to extend and deepen their knowledge and clinical skills with traditional acupuncture and to practitioners embarking on research in this area.
+Description This subject presents the origin, development and features of classical acupuncture and reveals the clinical outcomes based on the latest clinical observation and research.
+This subject will appeal to practitioners seeking to extend and deepen their knowledge and clinical skills with traditional acupuncture and to practitioners embarking on research in this area.
 Ancient acupuncture theories and techniques will be taught with a focus on their application to contemporary practice based on latest research and on the different theoretical approaches in the design of acupuncture point prescriptions.

 School Health Sciences